maja-burrack/maja-burrack.github.io/_posts/2025-07-24-multilevel-modelling.md

 The variances are a bit different from the R estimates, but that could easily be due to my choice of priors.

 Let's also try and predict the final scores of the boulder world cup in Brazil like above.
 This is a bit involved, as there isn't (as far as I can tell as the time of writing) a suitable `predict` function implemented that would do the hard work for us.
 Therefore, I have had to write a custom `predict_score_final` function for this specific model.
-If you are interested, you can find all the julia code [here](INSERT LINK).
+If you are interested, you can find all the Julia code [here](https://github.com/maja-burrack/maja-burrack.github.io/blob/cf149c358412838676b0aefa301892b97304476f/_includes/code/multilevel-model.jl).
 Here are the predictions:

 ```
  Row │ event_name                    gender   athlete_name     score_final  pred     residual